Elendow/SpritedowAnimator/README.md

 - You can add an event to a specific frame of an animation using the method **AddCustomEvent(string animation, int frame)**.
   * The event subscriber must have this estructure **MethodName(BaseAnimator caller){}**
   * Ex: animation.AddCustomEvent("Walk", 3).AddListener(StepFrame).
 Now on the frame 3 of the animation "Walk" the method StepFrame will be called.

+# Editor Utils
+- **[SpriteAnimationField]** : Use this attribute to transform a string field in a animation list field.
+This is useful to avoid human errors when setting animations from the inspector.

 # License
 MIT